vandal-vpr/vg-transformers/README.md

 ## Model zoo

 We are currently exploring hosting options, so this is a partial list of models.
 More models will be added soon!!
+If you need any particular model feel free to open an issue and we will provide it

 <details>
     <summary><b>Pretrained models with SeqVLAD and different backbones</b></summary></br>